lblod/app-gelinkt-notuleren/README.md

 ### Setting up external delta sync [EXPERIMENTAL]

-This feature allows syncing data from external applications, to be immediatly reflected in the current application.
+This feature allows syncing data from external applications, to be immediately reflected in the current application.
 It is considered an external feature at this point and requires a manual setup.

 #### mandatarissen-consumer